By Claire Lerner

 Even at this young age, babies differ in their approach to social situations.
 Some seem eager to interact with anyone they meet.
 They coo and babble to the person behind you in the grocery line, and crawl or run up to another mom reading books to her own children at the library.
 Other babies are more cautious around new people.
 They don’t seem to like being held or cuddled by people they don’t know well.
 They cling to you, or hide behind your leg, when meeting someone new.
 They are slow to warm-up and need time to get adjusted to and feel comfortable with new people.

 It’s important to keep in mind that the goal is not to change your baby’s temperament.
-It is critical that he feel accepted and respected for who he is.
-You support your baby when you help his caregivers understand who he is and what he needs.
-Talk with them about your child’s temperament, how he likes to be soothed, what comforts him, and how he prefers to be held.
-This information is important because it helps your child’s caregivers provide the care he needs and deserves, and makes your child feel safe with and trust them.
+It is critical they feel accepted and respected for they are.
+You support your baby when you help their caregivers understand who they are and what they need.
+Talk with caregivers about a child’s temperament, how they like to be soothed, what comforts them, and how they prefer to be held.
+This information is important because it helps your child’s caregivers provide the care they need and deserve, and makes a shy child feel safe with and trust their caregivers.

 18 to 36 Months

 - Stick close to you when meeting new people or at activities like story hour at the library.

 - Need some time to get comfortable in a new setting, such as a friend’s house or new playground, before she settles in and starts to play.

 - Rarely talk to people he doesn’t know.

 - Prefer to play with you, or have you close while she plays with others.